XORBKPT/Riemann-Hypothesis/README.md

 ---

-### The Role of Primes as "Topological Defects" which define the manifold's structure, work so far:
+### Primes as "Topological Defects" which define a manifold's structure.

+work so far:

 [Riemann Musings with Diagrams](https://xorbkpt.github.io/Riemann-Hypothesis/)